What is human granulocytic anaplasmosis (HGA)?

 Blood tests are available to help your doctor determine whether your illness is HGA.
 HGA can be successfully treated with antibiotics.
 Persons with HGA generally begin to feel better within one to two days of starting antibiotic treatment.

 How common is HGA?

 Most cases of HGA occur in the upper midwestern and northeastern United States.
-HGA is an uncommon infection in California; only six confirmed cases occurred between 1994 and 2006.
+HGA is an uncommon infection in California.

 How can I prevent HGA?

 Taking appropriate precautions to avoid tick bites can reduce the risk of HGA, as well as